 Veterans Cannabis Project

 It’s easy to see that the military has an antiquated and ineffective healthcare system.
 Currently, they don’t have the tools to address the severity of war-related injuries, PTSD, and depression.
-The Veterans Cannabis Project (VCP) believes in the benefits of medical cannabis and its superiority in comparison to opiate-based drugs.
+The Veterans Cannabis Project (VCP) believes in the benefits of medical marijuana and its superiority in comparison to opiate-based drugs.

 National Diversity & Inclusion Cannabis Alliance